-YES…NCTN group/NCORP investigators are encouraged to explore options for reducing the cost of assays/tests/assessments/tools to be supported by BIQSFP funding.
+YES…NCTN group/ NCORP investigators are encouraged to explore options for reducing the cost of assays/tests/assessments/tools to be supported by BIQSFP funding.
 These cost sharing options might include billing third party payers or partial funding from commercial partners, or choosing between academic vs. commercial labs.
+Cost comparisons are appropriate to justify the site chosen to complete the assay/test/assessment/tool, where applicable.
 Investigators’ use of commercially available laboratory tests may aid in reducing budgetary requirements.
 Demonstration of cost sharing with other funders will have a positive impact on the evaluation.

 What is the value of Cost-Effectiveness Analysis?

 Cost-Effectiveness Analysis (CEA) provides useful information to help health care payers manage the use of costly medical technologies in order to maximize the health of their patient populations when facing constrained budgets, and to clinicians and patients to help guide treatment decisions based on CEA’s unique endpoints, perspectives (e.g., societal, clinical, or third-party), and time horizon (e.g., within trial or long-term survivorship).
 To be most useful to decision-makers, CEA of new cancer therapies must have maximal feasibility, be timely, and have high internal validity.